Medical Marijuana in Oklahoma

 The Oklahoma Medical Marijuana Authority (“OMMA”) is granted the responsibility to promulgate rules and regulations for medical marijuana business licensing in Oklahoma.

-Below are the following four (4) types of licenses OMMA administers:
+Below are the following six (6) types of licenses OMMA administers:

-Currently, there is an open application process for Medical Marijuana Business Licenses in Oklahoma.
-Now is the time to get started with your business plan.
-You can provide your information here to receive notification updates related to Oklahoma cannabis matters.
-In addition, if you are interested in acquiring a Oklahoma Medical Marijuana Business License, contact us to discuss your options as there are several additional requirements that we can discuss with you.
-Schedule a 15-minute phone call to further discuss your options here: Schedule Free Consultation Now.
+Currently, there is an open application process for Transporter, Waste Disposal Facility, and Laboratory licenses.
+However, the OMMA is not accepting applications for Grower, Processor, or Dispensary licenses until August 2026.
+If you are interested in acquiring an Oklahoma Medical Marijuana Business License, contact us to discuss your options as there are several additional requirements that we can discuss with you.